SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 Here, we use the `normalizeEmail` method to make sure the email matches all requirements.

-The `isLength` method makes sure the password's length is bigger than or equal to 5, while `isAlphanumeric` ensures it includes both letters and numerals.
+The `isLength` method makes sure the password's length is bigger than or equal to 5.

-In this example, we use sanitizing functions on the **email** and the **password**:

-- `normalizeEmail()` will standardize the email address
-- `trim()` will trim the whitespaces at the beginning and the end of it
+The `isAlphanumeric` method ensures it includes both letters and numerals.
 [/slide]

 [slide hideTitle]